 There are a lot of options for pen’n’paper, but I have to say, I’m a big fan of Open Studio’s Practice Journal ($29).
 It’s got everything you need to get you organized, and it looks good : )

 And there have been many times when’s it easiest to simply use a plain old pad of paper.
 I will note that the ring-top pad of paper is preferred, as it’s easier to fold over and leave open on a music stand.

 The advantage of digital is, of course, that it can go everywhere with you on your phone, it doesn’t take up space, and it’s easy to search through.

 Currently I use Evernote for this.
 Evernote is one of the most popular note taking softwares out there.
 It’s free, it works on every platform, and has incredible user reviews.
-If you’re interested, click here and you’ll get a free month of Premium Evernote to try out.
-Or another option is to simply use the notes app built in to your phone.

 The Non-Musician’s Music Journal

 Don’t play an instrument?
 Fret not! (pun intended) A music journal is also an excellent way for music lovers to track the styles, bands, venues, and individual things they like (or don’t like) about music.
 Wine lover’s and foodies often use this type of journal to crystallize their thoughts, compare notes, and, most importantly, rememeber their favorites.
 The same goes for music.